Connectivity to Data Sources

 Click SQL Guide for more details

-Apache Spark engine is built-into Lyftron.
+Apache Spark engine is built-into Lyftrondata.
 No configuration is needed and a standalone instance of Spark is ready to use for querying and data storage.
-To utilize the power of Spark, uses do not have to learn to code in Scala or SparkSQL, because everything is wrapped and hidden by Lyftron's emulation of Microsoft SQL Server.
+To utilize the power of Spark, users do not have to learn to code in Scala or SparkSQL, because everything is wrapped and hidden by Lyftrondata's emulation of Microsoft SQL Server.

 Click Spark Standalone for more details.

-Comparing to classic, flow-based ETL tools, Lyftron implements ETL responsibilities differently.
-Most of processing requirements can be expressed using SQL and Views and that is the approach in Lyftron.
+Comparing to classic, flow-based ETL tools, Lyftrondata implements ETL responsibilities differently.
+Most processing requirements can be expressed using SQL and views, so Lyftrondata uses this approach.

-Virtual Databases are wrappers over a data source to provide direct access to data, or created over one many supported data processing engines, that may be used for data integration and caching.
+Virtual databases are wrappers over a data source to provide direct access to data, or created over one or many supported data processing engines which may be used for data integration and caching.

 Views may depend on each other and blend data using full power of SQL language.

-Views created in Lyftron’s virtual databases are materializable (aka. cachable).
+Views created in Lyftrondata’s virtual databases are materializable (or cacheable).

 Many processing-engine dependent strategies can be utilized, for example in-memory caching or persistent caching using table rotation.

-SQL Server’s restrictions of so called “indexed views” do not apply to Lyftron.
+SQL Server’s restrictions of “indexed views” do not apply to Lyftrondata.

-The untrusted connection is defined in Lyftron as a target which the data cannot be pushed to “as-is”, but encrypted beforehand.
-Lyftron automatically encrypts the data for you while keeping the data types untouched.
+The untrusted connection is defined in Lyftrondata as a target which the data cannot be pushed to “as-is”, but encrypted beforehand.
+Lyftrondata automatically encrypts the data for you while keeping the data types untouched.

 Click Data Security for more details